How To Cross The Road Safely | Road Crossing Safety Tips

 • In general, and at four-way stops (all streets have stop signs), any driver should observe right-of-way by letting whoever got there first proceed.
 If two or more drivers arrive at the stop sign simultaneously, the driver to your right proceeds.
 If it is still unclear, a driver going straight will proceed first before one turning.

-• At a two-way stop or a T-shaped three-way intersection, the driver at a stop sign should always wait for traffic to completely clear on the through street that does not have any stop signs.
+• At a two-way stop or a T-shaped three-way intersection, the driver at a stop sign should always wait for traffic to completely clear on the street that does not have any stop signs.

 • At an uncontrolled intersection, where there are no stop signs, a driver should slow down, be prepared to stop, and wait for any drivers already in the intersection to pass through, then proceed cautiously when no other cars are passing.